VRaveneau/PPMT/README.md

 Another configuration file is `src/com/raveneau/ppmt/datasets/messages.properties`.
 One parameter is present:

 - The address of the folder where the server can find its datasets.
 Subfolders are scanned too.
 Every `.csv` file is considered a potential dataset, even though its content may not match the expected format of **PPMT**.

+## Local usage

+**PPMT** has basic support for serverless operations.
+It can read and display data from a simple json file.
+The json file is expected to contain an array of xAPI objects, each holding at least the following keys: actor, verb, timestamp.

+In order to activate the local mode, the `localdata` parameter, pointing to the Json resource, has to be specified:
+`tool.html?parameter=data.json`.
+In this mode, the `config.js` is ignored, and some features are not implemented.